FREVA-CLINT/freva-deployment/docs/Transition.md

-  -h, --help           show this help message and exit --old-port OLD_PORT  The port where the old database server is running on. (default: 3306) --old-db OLD_DB      The name of the old database (default: evaluationsystem) --old-pw OLD_PW      The passowrd to the old database (default: None) --old-user OLD_USER  The old database user (default: evaluationsystem)
+  -h, --help           show this help message and exit --old-port OLD_PORT  The port where the old database server is running on. (default: 3306) --old-db OLD_DB      The name of the old database (default: evaluationsystem) --old-pw OLD_PW      The password to the old database (default: None) --old-user OLD_USER  The old database user (default: evaluationsystem)
 ```